-The proposed alignment plan, L-sections, Engineering Scale Plans (ESPs), Signaling Interlocking Plans (SIPs) of the Railway Project Line are attached.
+The proposed alignment plan, L-sections, Engineering Scale Plans (ESPs), Signalling Interlocking Plans (SIPs) of the Railway Project Line are attached.
 This is based on survey conducted by the Authority.
 The Contractor shall verify alignment plan, L-sections, ESPs, SIPs for ensuring technical feasibility within the Right of Way boundaries.
 (Any deviation [positive/negative] from the enclosed Engineering Scale Plans, Approved Alignment plan, L section and Signal Interlocking Plan will be treated as Change of scope.)

 [For Railway Electrification]*